Aliases for PRKAG3 Gene

 GeneCards Summary for PRKAG3 Gene

 PRKAG3 (Protein Kinase AMP-Activated Non-Catalytic Subunit Gamma 3) is a Protein Coding gene.
 Diseases associated with PRKAG3 include Wolff-Parkinson-White Syndrome.
-Among its related pathways are Cellular Senescence and Glucagon signaling pathway.
+Among its related pathways are Vesicle-mediated transport and SREBP signalling.
 GO annotations related to this gene include protein kinase binding and adenyl nucleotide binding.
 An important paralog of this gene is PRKAG2.

 UniProtKB/Swiss-Prot for PRKAG3 Gene